PyxisSociety/SANDAL2/Docs/events.md

 * go back to [Tutorial](Tutorial.md)
 * go back to the [main read-me](../README.md)
 * go back to the previous tutorial about [elements creation](element.md)
+* go to the next tutorial about [animations](animations.md)
+* report an issue about a tutorial lacking things, an update that could be done or anything that comes to your mind [here](https://github.com/Klevh/SANDAL2/issues/new)

 ## Catching events